mehedi-sharif/soulspring/content/offering.md

       toxins from your home. '
   - title: Shirodhara
     icon: images/therapies-and-treatments/icons/Shirodhara.svg
-    content: Shirodhara involves dripping various herbal oils and/or herbal decoctions on the forehead in continuous rhythmic motion, resulting in deep mental relaxation, rejuvenation and stress relief.
+    content: We use herbal oils to help you resist stress, combat anxiety, and improve sleep quality.
+Shirodhara soothes the hypothalamus, regulates the functions of the pituitary gland, and stimulates the vital points by improving the blood circulation of brain.
   - title: Voice Bio
     icon: images/therapies-and-treatments/icons/Voice-Bio.svg
     content: The sound and tone of your own voice is the key to understanding how